hdShang/arxiv-daily/docs/cs-CV/2025-08-13/papers/250809818v2-vimonet-a-multimodal-vision-language-framework-for-human-behavior-un.md

 ---
 layout: default
-title: ViMoNet: A Multimodal Vision-Language Framework for Human Behavior Understanding from Motion and Video
+title: "ViMoNet: A Multimodal Vision-Language Framework for Human Behavior Understanding from Motion and Video"
 ---

 # ViMoNet: A Multimodal Vision-Language Framework for Human Behavior Understanding from Motion and Video